 Wanderlust is defined as a strong desire to travel, but here in Virginia, we call that feeling WanderLove.
-And while travel is a little bit different due to COVID-19, you can still explore Virginia’s endless beauty with an epic road trip!
 To help you plan your next vacation out on the open road, we’ll be sharing a few of the most scenic and adventure-filled routes through the Commonwealth, including the best outdoor adventures, important sites, restaurants, and lodging options to add to your itinerary.

 On this road trip, we’re taking you through the Historic Triangle and Virginia’s Salty Southern Route, traveling to notable destinations like Colonial Williamsburg and Yorktown before venturing into Southern Virginia to slow down and enjoy the flavors that the region has become world-famous for.

 10 miles, approximately 21 minutes from Williamsburg to Jamestown; 13 miles, approximately 23 minutes from Williamsburg to Yorktown